Invasion of Port Harcourt: Aftermath

 The capture of Port Harcourt completely denied Biafra access to the sea.
-Nigerian authorities regarded it as a significant victory; Gowon stated that had Biafra held the port for at least another month, it could have garnered the international recognition of at least a dozen other states.
+Nigerian authorities regarded it as a significant victory.
+General Gowon stated that had Biafra held the port for at least another month, it could have garnered the international recognition of at least a dozen other states.
 Nigerian forces also gained control of the city's airport, which was used as a forward base to stage air raids into Biafra's interior.
-The day after Port Harcourt's seizure, Gen. Adekunle said his famous announcement "I will be able to capture Owerri, Aba, and Umuahia in 2 weeks".
+The day after Port Harcourt's seizure, Col Adekunle made his famous announcement "I will be able to capture Owerri, Aba, and Umuahia in 2 weeks".
 That quote then led up to Operation OAU.
-Nigerian forces weren't able to capture the cities of Owerri and Aba until October 1, 1968, and were unable to capture Umuahia for another year.
-On January 15, 1970, Biafra surrendered to Nigeria and ended the war.
+Nigerian forces weren't able to capture the cities of Owerri and Aba until 1 October 1968, and were unable to capture Umuahia for another year.
+On 15 January 1970, Biafra surrendered to Nigeria and ended the war.

 A large segment of the Igbo population of the city fled in advance of its capture by federal forces into the Biafran interior, abandoning their homes and valuables.
 Some of those who remained were killed by troops or non-Igbo residents.
 Many Ijaw people welcomed the arrival of the federal troops and lay claim to some of vacated properties and filled local leadership positions.
 Following the end of the war, Igbos returned to the city.
 Many Igbo professionals were needed to manage the oil industry and consequently the oil companies housed them in protected areas and pressured the Nigerian government to guarantee their safety.
 To promote reconciliation, the Nigerian government guaranteed all Igbos that they could reclaim property they had abandoned during the war upon their return.
 This proved difficult in Port Harcourt, as the Rivers State government defied federal authorities and refused to evict squatters on Igbo properties.
 State courts often sided with the squatters, and the Igbo owners perceived this as a state policy of retribution towards them.